-The Department of Labor has issued the Spanish version of the Family and Medical Leave Act (FMLA) posting.
+The U.S. Department of Labor (DOL) has issued the Spanish version of the Family and Medical Leave Act (FMLA) posting.

-After revising the English version of the FMLA posting in February 2013 to include important changes regarding the expansion of coverage of job-protected FMLA leave for families of eligible veterans and airline personnel and flight crews, the Department of Labor has released the Spanish-language version.
+After revising the English version of the FMLA posting in February 2013 to include important changes regarding the expansion of coverage of job-protected FMLA leave for families of eligible veterans and airline personnel and flight crews, the (DOL) has released the Spanish-language version.

 The Spanish version is strongly recommended for employers with Spanish-speaking employees who are subject to the FMLA (“covered employers”):

 - Private employers with 50 or more employees